SEDS/mangrove-catalog/README.md

 ## False Positive Hierarchy Graph

-Here is a visualization of the hierarchical nature of the catalog.
+Here is a visualization of the catalog to show the hierarchy.
 Some patterns are variations of one another, causing them to be leaves of the same "parent" false positive pattern.
-Asterisks denote false positive patterns that we found in code other than the Juliet test suite (see wiki page for details).

 ![FP Hierarchy Graph](./fp-graph.png)